Conference key agreement in a quantum network

 The linear optical circuit responsible for producing the six-photon graph state consists of three fusion gates~\cite{browne_resource-efficient_2005} along with single-qubit gates on the respective modes, shown in Figure~\ref{fig:expperimentalTechnique}.
-The linear optical fusion gate is probabilistic, with a success rate of $1/2$, however successful operation is heralded by the detection of one photon in each output of the gate.
-See Supplementary Methods for further experimental detail.
+The linear optical fusion gate is probabilistic, with a success rate of $1/2$, however successful operation is heralded by the detection of one photon in each output of the gate. {The overall success probability of all three fusion gates is $1/8$.} See Supplementary Methods for further experimental detail.
 After the network of fusion gates and upon detecting one photon in each of the six numbered modes, the joint quantum state of the system is given by,

 We remark that this state is equivalent to the six-photon graph state discussed in the main body of work, subject to a set of local rotations,